Cahu/pomp/doc/dev-notes.md

 # Threads

-A modified script produced by the compiler has an `use POMP.pm` statement.
+A modified script produced by the compiler has an `use POMP` statement.
 This module spawns a collection of worker threads which execute an infinite loop that pulls tasks from a queue.
 All threads have their own input queue (where they pull tasks from) and their own output queue (where they write results).